 We love Cloud.
 We believe the emergence of the public cloud was one of the most disruptive technological developments in IT.
 We also have massive respect for the three largest cloud providers, AWS, Azure, and GCP.
-It would’ve been only natural for us to build our new data-focused business on one of them or adopt a multi-cloud approach.
+It would’ve been natural to build our new data-focused business on one of them or adopt a multi-cloud approach.
 This post is sharing insights into our decision to partner with Snowflake instead.

-We do live in a world where multi-cloud is becoming an adopted strategy and reality for many businesses.
+We live in a world where multi-cloud is becoming an adopted strategy and reality for many businesses.
 Snowflake allows us to have our multi-cloud cake and eat it too.
 The platform enables us to meet our customers on the cloud of their choice.
 At the same time, we can focus on one platform for the core skills and capabilities we’re trying to differentiate ourselves on.
-Add to that the deep integration between Snowflake and many of the value-add cloud services for developing microservices applications, running IoT or ML/AI workloads, etc. Put on top the ecosystem of a growing list of third-party technologies that natively integrate with Snowflake.
+Add to that the deep integration between Snowflake and many of the value-add cloud services for developing microservices applications, running IoT or ML/AI workloads, etc. Put on top of the ecosystem of a growing list of third-party technologies natively integrating with Snowflake.
 The possibilities for customers are truly limitless.

-While it may seem like a superficial difference at first glance, it’s the most obvious of many ways in which Snowflake’s unencumbered focus allows them to fully dedicate their innovation to a specialized audience, and it’s that realization that made me see their platform for what it is: the Next Big Thing around which building a business would allow us to have the most positive impact on the industry.
+While it may seem like a superficial difference at first glance, it’s the most obvious of many ways in which Snowflake’s unencumbered focus allows them to dedicate their innovation to a specialized audience fully, and it’s that realization that made me see their platform for what it is: the Next Big Thing around which building a business would allow us to have the most positive impact on the industry.

 Snowflake reminds me much of Amazon Web Services.
 AWS has been around for a while, and in the last 5 to 6 years, they are finally getting real competition from Azure and GCP; however, AWS is way ahead, and most important, it is stable and reliable, something that the rapid pace of the other two can only dream.